10 reasons why Detoxify your body is sensual to good health

 On a worldwide basis, however, Ascaris lumbricoides ranks Number One, infecting more than 1,000,000,000 people.

-‘Ascaris lumbricoides is one of the largest and most common parasites found in humans.
+‘Ascaris lumbricoides is one of the largest and most common human parasites.

 ‘Fasciola hepatica is found in parts of the United States, as well as in Great Britain, Ireland, Europe, the Middle East, Far East, Africa, and Australia.’